Overview

 • Protein quantification by stable-isotope labeling (SILAC)

-• Identification of post-translational modifications
+• Identification of post-translation modifications

-• Phosphopeptides Enrichment (TiO2 and IMAC)
+• Phospho-peptides enrichment (TiO2 and TiIMAC)

-• MaxQuant-Perseus for identification and quantification and statistical analysis
+• MaxQuant and Perseus for identification, quantification and statistical analysis

 • Open source software packages (BioGrid, String, Enrich-R) for functional analysis

-More technical information about the Proteomics service
+More technical information about the Proteomics & Metabolomics service

 FAQ